 - How strong is my Gajakesari Yoga?

-- A strong Gajakesari has Jupiter in its own sign (Sagittarius or Pisces) or exalted in Cancer, free of combustion, with a waxing Moon (Shukla Paksha) that is unafflicted, and strong supporting kendra lords.
-It is weakened when Jupiter is combust or debilitated in Capricorn, when the Moon is waning (Krishna Paksha) and especially near Amavasya, or when the Rahu-Ketu axis or malefics such as Saturn or Mars afflict either planet.
+- A strong Gajakesari has Jupiter in its own sign (Sagittarius or Pisces) or exalted in Cancer, joined or aspected by a benefic, free of combustion, with a waxing Moon (Shukla Paksha) that is unafflicted, and strong supporting kendra lords.
+It is weakened when Jupiter lacks benefic support, is combust or debilitated in Capricorn, when the Moon is waning (Krishna Paksha) and especially near Amavasya, or when the Rahu-Ketu axis or malefics such as Saturn or Mars afflict either planet.

 - When does Gajakesari Yoga give results?

 - Gajakesari gives its results most visibly during the Vimshottari mahadasha and antardasha of Jupiter, and during the mahadasha of the Moon.
-Transits also re-activate it: when transiting Jupiter passes over the natal Moon or over the kendra holding natal Jupiter, the yoga is re-energised.
+Transits also re-activate it when transiting Jupiter passes over the natal Moon or over the kendra holding natal Jupiter.
 Because Jupiter circles the zodiac in about twelve years, these transit windows recur on a regular cycle.

 - Can Gajakesari Yoga be cancelled?